Upland (UPLD)

 For software companies like Upland, gross profit tells us how much money remains after paying for the base cost of products and services (typically servers, licenses, and certain personnel).
 These costs are usually low as a percentage of revenue, explaining why software is more lucrative than other sectors.

 Upland’s gross margin is better than the broader software industry and signals it has solid unit economics and competitive products.
-As you can see below, it averaged a decent 70.5% gross margin over the last year.
-Said differently, Upland paid its providers $29.51 for every $100 in revenue.
+As you can see below, it averaged a decent 70.8% gross margin over the last year.
+Said differently, Upland paid its providers $29.17 for every $100 in revenue.
+Upland Trailing 12-Month Gross Margin

-Upland’s gross profit margin came in at 70.8% this quarter, up 3.6 percentage points year on year.
-Upland’s full-year margin has also been trending up over the past 12 months, increasing by 2.8 percentage points.
+This quarter, Upland’s gross profit margin was 71.6%, marking a 1.4 percentage point increase from 70.2% in the same quarter last year.
+Upland’s full-year margin has also been trending up over the past 12 months, increasing by 2.3 percentage points.
 If this move continues, it could suggest better unit economics due to some combination of stable to improving pricing power and input costs.

 8. Operating Margin